twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-mogok-sayadaw/pt13-16-is-it-your-view-or-the-buddha-s-view%zh.rst

 **According to the translator— Ven.
 Uttamo's words, this is strictly for free distribution only, as a gift of Dhamma—Dhamma Dāna.
 You may re-format, reprint, translate, and redistribute this work in any medium.**

 ..
+  07-28 rev. proofread by bhante
-  2021-01-27 proofread by bhanteold: Bhikkhu Ariṭṭa 2021-01-11 rev. proofread by bhante
+  2021-01-27 proofread by bhante; old: Bhikkhu Ariṭṭa 2021-01-11 rev. proofread by bhante
   2020-12-30 create rst; post on 12-30